 The Central East LHIN Primary Care Physician Leads in each of the LHIN's seven sub-regions, are actively engaging their colleagues in the ongoing transformation of the health care system.

 The Central East LHIN also meets regularly with the four Medical Officers of Health in the Central East area and physicians act as leads in key clinical areas such as Primary Care, Mental Health and Addictions, Emergency Departments, Vascular Health, Palliative Care, Critical Care and Seniors Care.

-Connecting Care Coordination with Primary Care (CCCPC) - in progress
+Connecting Care Coordination with Primary Care (CCCPC) Pilot - Implemented

-In partnership with Primary Care providers, patients, family caregivers and partners, the Connecting Care Coordination with Primary Care (CCCPC) purpose is to embed care coordination within four Primary Care pilot sites in the Central East LHIN sub-regions.
-The integration of care coordination within Primary Care settings can help ensure that patients, especially those with complex needs, receive timely, seamless, and high-quality Primary Care and Home and Community Care.
+In partnership with Primary Care providers, patients, family caregivers and partners, Connecting Care Coordination with Primary Care (CCCPC) embeds care coordination within our Primary Care pilot sites in the Central East LHIN Sub-regions.
+The integration of care coordination within Primary Care settings helps ensure that patients, especially those with complex needs, receive timely, seamless, and high-quality Primary Care and Home and Community Care services.